 Learn how a clear framework enabled a leading pharma company's affiliates to implement an omnichannel HCP engagement strategy

 The challenge with omnichannel marketing in pharma is less with strategy, not technology, but more implementation.
-You can develop a strategy to achieve your aims and deliver an excellent experience for HCPs.
+With an experienced pharma omnichannel agency, you can develop a strategy to achieve your aims and deliver an excellent experience for HCPs.
 Technology will achieve what you want it to with the right expertise.
 However, this is not enough.
 We also need to account for what Anthill calls the human factor.
 This is an appreciation that any new technology or initiative needs to be implemented with careful consideration of people's beliefs, knowledge and skills.
+A pharma digital agency with omnichannel expertise will understand this and take a holistic view — partnering with you from the initial strategy development all the way to affiliate engagement.

 In pharma and MedTech, everything flows through the affiliates.
 Your strategies reach HCPs via the actions of colleagues in local markets.
 And yet, in most cases, people will not be familiar with omnichannel marketing.